 As an aside – I never hear the liberal strand of feminism pipe up about „intersectionality“ here.
 But to them, of course, intersectionality has a different meaning.
 Not a means to ensure the same rights and freedoms for all, but a means to gauge which degree of freedom or human rights best fits which segment of the population.
 Or as the German Missy Magazine and their writers put it so charmingly:

-„.. maybe we should leave it to those who are less privileged than we are, themselves to define where the boundaries of their dignity lie.“ (5) A view that is so accepted in German politics that the writer can move on with her career in feminism (libTM) and within the Green Party.
+„.. maybe we should leave it to those who are less privileged than we are, themselves to define where the boundaries of their dignity lie.“ (5) Remove the means to define her dignity, and then give her the „right“ to define it.
+A view that is so accepted in German politics that the writer can move on with her career in feminism (libTM) and within the Green Party.

 Here’s a thought: Let’s make the safety of children, of girls and teenagers, of women and their rights not to be sexually exploited a pre-requisite for „our“ right to privacy.
 Grant rights for all or none.